-fees.
-In that sense, it may indeed make more sense to regard the activity of miners as providing validation services or contributing to capital formation or regular maintenance of an IPP for which they are remunerated in the form of fees and new coins, rather than looking upon them as producing the coins.
+equipment) but cannot increase production beyond that limit.
+Moreover, the total number of coins for each mineable CAWLM is also predetermined (i.e., at some point in the future, all coins will be mined) and miners will only be rewarded with transaction fees.
+In that sense, it may indeed make more sense to regard the activity of miners as providing validation services for which they are remunerated in the form of fees and new coins, rather than looking upon them as producing the coins.

-- 31. The main challenge with this approach is how to account for this "off production" creation and for the way in which CAWLM are brought into circulation, particularly in the case where coins are exchanged for explicit production activities (e.g., proof-of-work, proof-of-stake, etc.).
-This question basically comes down to assessing who benefits from the activities in relation to the release of new coins (i.e., who becomes the initial owner of the newly created coins and then uses them to pay for a provision of a service or an IPP enhancement).
-One approach could be to regard the designer as the initial owner, as he/she can determine the way in which coins are brought into circulation.
-However, whereas this makes sense when new coins are brought into circulation via explicit sales, this makes less sense if this is done via remuneration for "proof-of-work" or in the form of rewarding specific entities via "proof-of stake" or "proof-of-authority". - 32.
-When CAWLM is brought into circulation in exchange for production activities (e.g., proof-of-work, proof-of-stake, etc.), it makes sense to regard the owners of existing CAWLM coins (i.e., coins that have already been brought into circulation) as the initial owners of newly released coins (the crypto asset community in Annex IV).
-These concern multiple institutional units that may be spread across a wide range of countries.39 They are the ones benefiting from the new coins being brought into circulation and from the associated validation services (if the production is considered as service provision), the capacity enhancement (if it is considered as capital formation), or the regular maintenance of existing capital (if it is considered as such).
-It ensures the increased use of the CAWLM and the chances of it being accepted as general medium of exchange, both adding to the value of the existing coins.
-Furthermore, the release of a new coin can be seen as diluting the value of existing coins, so the initial owners receive a compensation in the form of such newly released CAWLM coin.40 In this option, new coins are "released" to the owners of existing coins via other changes in the volume of assets, and they then (indirectly) distribute them to the new owners (e.g., the miners in case of mineable coins) as a payment for their production activity.41 In case the production is considered capital formation of IPPs, the positive other changes in volume of assets for the CAWLM would be offset by a negative one for the IPP. - 33.
+- 35. The main challenge with this approach is how to account for this "off production" creation and for the way in which CAWLM are brought into circulation, particularly in the case where coins are exchanged for explicit production activities (e.g., proof-of-work, proof-of-stake, etc.).
+This question basically comes down to assessing who benefits from the activities in relation to the release of new coins.
+One approach could be to regard the designer as receiving the new coins, as he/she can determine the way in which coins are brought into circulation.
+However, whereas this makes sense when new coins are brought into circulation via explicit sales, this makes less sense if this is done via remuneration for "proof-of-work" or in the form of rewarding specific entities via "proof-of stake" or "proof-of-authority". - 36.
+When CAWLM is brought into circulation in exchange for production activities (e.g., proof-of-work, proof-of-stake, etc.), it makes sense to regard the owners of existing CAWLM coins (i.e., coins that have already been brought into circulation) as being consuming the products provided (the crypto asset community in Annex IV).
+These concern multiple institutional units that may be spread across a wide range of countries.
+52 They are the ones benefiting from the new coins being brought into circulation and from the associated validation services.
+It ensures the increased use of the CAWLM and the chances of it being accepted as general medium of exchange, both adding to the serviceability of the existing coins.
+The associated financial payment would correspond to the dilution in the value of existing coins, which would be recorded as a financial transaction between the producers and the community.
+53 - 37.
 Implementation of the above approaches requires detailed information on transactions of CAWLM by counterparty, stocks, and activities of miners (e.g., explicit fees and block reward through new coins, etc.).
 At this stage, it is not clear whether sufficient information will be available to compile various macroeconomic aggregates pertaining to CAWLM.

-39 From a practical perspective, it may be opted to create a notional unit instead, representing all the existing owners of CAWLM (for simplicity, this could then be allocated to the rest of the world), but this would not be preferable from a conceptual perspective and may give rise to large cross-border flows not easily interpretable in terms of the economic substance and to global asymmetries.
+52 From a practical perspective, it may be opted to create a notional unit instead, representing all the existing owners of CAWLM (for simplicity, this could then be allocated to the rest of the world), but this would not be preferable from a conceptual perspective and may give rise to large cross-border flows not easily interpretable in terms of the economic substance and to global asymmetries.t